This does not relate to “services” term we used previously, when we regarded it as an unit of logic.

 You will most likely head into this issue, especially if you decide to microservicify your already existing app:

 This will fail if you want to use the PostService inside

 admin microservice!
-Because doesn’t have that file in that path.
+Because it doesn’t have that file in that absolute path.

 The initial solution would be to use